allvpv/website/content/haotic-journey-through-envvars/index.md

 ## The standard format

-But the fact that you do something, does not mean that you should.
+But the fact that you can do something, does not mean that you should.

 For example, if you execute `bash` with this "broken" setup – containing duplicated names and invalid entries without the `=` separator – it will ignore